 Nestled away on West Burnham Street in Milwaukee.
 Wisconsin is a hidden jewel of Frank Lloyd Wright’s architecture.
-One block of West Burnham street has some duplexes and houses were all designed by Frank Lloyd Wright, specifically for the working classes of the time.
-Today all those structures on West Burnham Street in Milwaukee are still standing as a testimony to this great architect.
+One block of West Burnham street has some duplexes, and houses were all designed by Frank Lloyd Wright, specifically for the working classes of the time.
+Today all those structures on West Burnham Street in Milwaukee are still a testimony to this great architect.

 About Frank Lloyd Wright (1867-1959)

-Frank Lloyd Wright is an iconic American architect, interior designer, writer and educator who built over 532 structures.
+Frank Lloyd Wright is an iconic American architect, interior designer, writer, and educator who built over 532 structures.
 He is said to have designed over 1,100 different structures.
-The structures he designed included houses, offices, churches, schools, libraries, bridges and many other buildings.
+He designed houses, offices, churches, schools, libraries, bridges, and many other buildings.

-Frank Lloyd Wright, born in 1867, was a native Wisconsinite having been raised in rural Wisconsin.
+Frank Lloyd Wright, born in 1867, was a native Wisconsinite raised in rural Wisconsin.
 He studied engineering at the University of Wisconsin.
-He then apprenticed in Chicago and later opened his own successful Chicago architectural practice in 1893.
+He then apprenticed in Chicago and opened his successful Chicago architectural practice in 1893.

-Frank Lloyd Wright was one of the most influential architects and designers of his day.
-He spent over 70 years at the drafting table creating and designing.
+Frank Lloyd Wright was one of his day’s most influential architects and designers.
+He spent over 70 years at the drafting table, creating and designing.
 He revolutionized the art and architecture of the 20th Century.

-Frank Lloyd Wright was a pioneer for what is now known as the Prairie School of architecture.
+Frank Lloyd Wright pioneered what is now known as the Prairie School of architecture.
 In the late 19th and early 20th Century, the Prairie School of architecture emerged, mainly in the midwestern United States.

 This is because Frank Lloyd Wright believed in the beauty of architecture and that buildings should come and be viewed in their surroundings and use materials native to the area.
 He also believes in an open plan with rooms that would flow and open out to each other.
-He was a great believer that people’s surroundings and how they lived affected their lives.
+He believed that people’s surroundings and how they lived affected their lives.

 Frank Lloyd Wright said his design philosophy was:

-Frank Lloyds Wrights’ design has withstood the test of time.
+Frank Lloyds Wright’s design has withstood the test of time.
 He is still considered one of the great architects of all time.
 The buildings are still relevant and being studied today.
-People will travel around the United States just to see his architectural and design work in person.
+People will travel around the United States to see his architectural and design work in person.

-Frank Lloyd Wright-designed nearly 150 works in Wisconsin.
-He built about 60 of those works and 43 still remain standing today.
-In fact, three of his most important architectural works are in the State of Wisconsin they are:
+Frank Lloyd Wright designed nearly 150 works in Wisconsin.
+He built about 60 of those works, and 43 remain standing today.
+Three of his most important architectural works are in the State of Wisconsin:

 - SC Johnson Administration Building – The SC Johnson Administration Building brought Frank Lloyd Wright international acclaim in the 1930s.

-- Jacob I – Jacob I was his first Usonian home and his own residence for a while.
+- Jacob I – Jacob I was his first Usonian home and residence for a while.

-- Taliesin – The Taliesin which is considered one of his most iconic works.
+- Taliesin – The Taliesin is considered one of his most iconic works.

-Besides designing buildings, Wright also designed furniture, fabrics, art, glass, lamps, dinnerware, silver, linens and graphic art.
-Besides the other design he did was also a writer, an educator, and a philosopher.
+Besides designing buildings, Wright also designed furniture, fabrics, art, glass, lamps, dinnerware, silver, linens, and graphic art.
+Besides, being a designer he was also a writer, an educator, and a philosopher.

-About Frank Lloyd Wrights – American System-Built Houses on Burham Street in Milwaukee
+About Frank Lloyd Wright – American System-Built Houses on Burham Street in Milwaukee

-The American System-Built houses were designed by Frank Lloyd Wright.
+Frank Lloyd Wright-designed the American System-Built houses.
 He had the vision of designing modest yet functional design-driven affordable houses.
-But for him to have the same details and thought as he put in his other homes was also very important to him such as connecting the occupants to nature.
+But for him to have the same details and thoughts as he put in his other homes was also very important to him, such as connecting the occupants to nature.
 Wright wanted to see that these beautiful, yet functional houses were available to reach a larger public than many of his other homes and building.
-In fact, in speaking about designing smaller houses he said:
+In fact, in speaking about designing smaller houses, he said:

-Frank Lloyd Wright believed in this project so much that his firm produced over 960 drawings for this project.
+Frank Lloyd Wright believed in this project so much that his firm produced over 960 drawings.
 This was the largest number of drawings for any project in the Wright archives.

-The customers who choose to purchase these American System-Built models could choose from seven models of standardized designs.
+Customers who purchase these American System-Built models could choose from seven models of standardized designs.
 Here are some facts about these homes:

-- Constructed totally on-site- Many have called these homes prefabricated but they are not prefabricated since no parts of the homes were constructed off-site.
+- Constructed on-site- Many have called these homes prefabricated, but they are not prefabricated since no parts of the homes were constructed off-site.
 All the pre-cut lumber and other parts were cut at the factory along with other components.
 The entire construction of the home was done on the building site.
-Instead of pre-fabricated, these homes could be considered pre-packaged as all parts were cut off-site, while all construction was done onsite.
+Instead of pre-fabricated, these homes could be considered pre-packaged as all parts were cut off-site while all construction was done onsite.

-fn 1911, Arthur L Richards contracted for Frank Lloyd Wright to design a hotel in Lake Geneva, Wisconsin.
-During the time Arthur L Richards learned of Frank Lloyd Wrights Amerian System-Built Homes and gained an interest in the project.
+In 1911, Arthur L Richards contracted for Frank Lloyd Wright to design a hotel in Lake Geneva, Wisconsin.
+During that time Arthur L Richards learned of Frank Lloyd Wright’s American System-Built Homes and gained an interest in the project.

-In 1914 Arthur L Richards began construction on six of the American System built homes as demonstrations models.
-At this time Richards also gained the exclusive rights to manufacture and distribute the homes.
-By all accounts, they expected these homes to be extremely popular as Richards got the rights to sell the homes in the United States, Canada, and Europe.
+In 1914 Arthur L Richards began construction on six of the American System built homes as demonstration models.
+At this time, Richards also gained the exclusive rights to manufacture and distribute the homes.
+By all accounts, they expected these homes to be trendy as Richards got the rights to sell the homes in the United States, Canada, and Europe.
 The contract between Wright and Richards said they were:

 Arthur L Richards sold franchises to market the homes.
 He only franchised the construction of these homes to approved contractors.
-Arthur L Richards had offices in both the Milwaukee and Chicago area and also in Champaign and Decatur, Illinois and also Gary, Indiana.
+Arthur L Richards had offices in both the Milwaukee and Chicago area, Champaign and Decatur, Illinois, and Gary, Indiana.
 By all accounts, Arthur L Richards was a major manufacturer in his time to have so many offices throughout the midwestern United States.

-What is so interesting about this method of construction is that the Richards company milled the lumber, then cut the lumber to specifications for the houses.
-They then packaged all the materials needed for construction such as the plaster, windows, hardware, and fixtures and delivered them to the site for construction.
+What is so interesting about this construction method is that the Richards company milled the lumber, then cut the lumber to specifications for the houses.
+They then packaged all the materials needed for construction, such as the plaster, windows, hardware, and fixtures, and delivered them to the site for construction.
 Craftsmen were then provided to build the homes.
-So a customer purchased a design they liked which included the complete home with all pre-packaged materials and construction.
+So a customer purchased a design they liked, including the complete home with all pre-packaged materials and construction.

 The definition of what Frank Lyold Wright envisioned as a system-built construction he said:

-Though Frank Lloyd Wright and Richards had a very bad ending on this project, years later they did rekindle their relationship.
-In their later years, there are a series of friendly letters they wrote to one another.
+Though Frank Lloyd Wright and Richards had an awful ending on this project, they rekindled their relationship years later.
+In their later years, there was a series of friendly letters they wrote to one another.

-Of the 15 or so surviving Wright – Richards American System-Built homes, 6 of them are located in one block, on West Burnham Street, in Milwaukee.
+Of the 15 surviving Wright – Richards American System-Built homes, 6 are located in one block, on West Burnham Street, in Milwaukee.
 The homes are located at South Layton Boulevard (27th Street) and West Burnham Street in South Milwaukee.

-In the 1917s these homes were considered to be at the edge of the city of Milwaukee.
-To the east, just across South Layton Boulevard is an area known as Milwaukee’s old Polish southside.
-Here you can find many Polish style houses where both the top and bottom floors have a front door.
+In the 1917s, these homes were considered at the edge of the city of Milwaukee.
+To the east, just across South Layton Avenue, is an area known as Milwaukee’s old Polish southside.
+Here you can find many Polish-style houses where both the top and bottom floors have a front door.

-A possible reason why Wright- Richards decided to build the American System-Built Houses here is that the Polish community had a very high percentage of homeownership for the population.
-But as the Polish in Milwaukee were all working class, usually factory workers, it also meant the houses had to be small enough so they could still afford them.
+A possible reason why Wright- Richards decided to build the American System-Built Houses here is that the Polish community had a very high percentage of homeownership population.
+But as the Polish in Milwaukee were all working class, usually factory workers, the houses had to be small enough so they could still afford them.

-During this time, this area also had the Milwaukee Electric Railway & Light company that had streetcar rail lines running near this area.
-These cars are no longer operating but during this time, residents could travel as far as West Allis, Hales Corners, Waukesha and East Troy by rail, so this was an ideal location for these small Wright homes.
+During this time, this area also had the Milwaukee Electric Railway & Light company with streetcar rail lines running near this area.
+These cars are no longer operating, but during this time, residents could travel as far as West Allis, Hales Corners, Waukesha, and East Troy by rail, so this was an ideal location for these small Wright homes.

-We can only guess why Arthur L Richards choose the 2700 block of West Burnham Street to invest in the American System-Built homes, but it was probably due to issues as cost, location and where they thought the city may continue to grow.
+We can only guess why Arthur L Richards chose the 2700 block of West Burnham Street to invest in the American System-Built homes, but it was probably due to cost, location, and where they thought the city might continue to grow.

-Once the buildings were completed they went immediately up for sale, but no buyers came forward.
+Once the buildings were completed, they went up for sale, but no buyers came forward.
 So the houses were then rented out.
-In December 1917, the Rellum Lan Company purchased the houses and they eventually sold in 1919.
+In December 1917, the Rellum Lan Company purchased the houses, and they eventually sold in 1919.

-Over the years the homes have been renovated and altered many times.
-This has included things like a porch enclosure, cement-tile roofing, and even metal siding.
-Also, the interior of the home has also been altered with sleeping porches and other plaster surfaces.
+Over the years, the homes have been renovated and altered many times.
+This includes a porch enclosure, cement-tile roofing, and even metal siding.
+Also, the interior of the home has been altered with sleeping porches and other plaster surfaces.

-So these American System-Built Homes, are not just a home but to Frank Lloyd Wright and many others, they are a monument and a work of art.
+So these American System-Built Homes are not just a home; to Frank Lloyd Wright and many others, they are a monument and a work of art.
 They are also a testament to the vision of the great architect that designed them.

 How to visit the Wright – Burnham Street historic home?

 One of the great things about the Burnham Street block is that all the homes are literally on one block.
-It is very easy to visit the Wright Burnham Street historic homes.
-Go to 2700 West Burnham Street, which is near South Layton Boulevard (27th Street).
+It is straightforward to visit the Wright Burnham Street historic homes.
+Go to 2700 West Burnham Street, near South Layton Boulevard (27th Street).

 On the Burnham Block, there are the following Frank Lloyd Wright American System-Built homes: